-If you want to see it though, you will have to plan a trip to Paris.
-For it was crudely pried out from the chapel of Osiris and transported to France in 1821.
+If you want to see it you’ll have to plan a trip to Paris.
+For it was pried out from inside the Chapel of Osiris in the Temple of Dendera and transported to France in 1821.
 It now resides in the Louvre.
-In its place, is a plaster cast covered in soot.
-Its details indistinguishable.
+In its place is a plaster cast covered in soot, it’s details indistinguishable.

 It is by her mouth that the majesty of this god – that is to say, Ra – enters within the Duat.~ Book of Nut

 Look at the picture, the disc which is at her mouth. […]

 After in the western horizon his majesty [Ra] sets, they [the stars] enter into her mouth in the place of her head in the west. […]